-Intensifier pumps use hydraulic oil to push a piston connected to a ceramic plunger which in turn pushes against the water.
-Because the face area of the piston is 20 to 30 times greater than the face area of the plunger, the plunger creates a water pressure that is 20 to 30 times greater than the pressure of the oil.
-Intensifiers are the most commonly used type of waterjet pump, partly due to the fact that intensifier pumps are capable of producing much higher pressures than direct drive pumps.
-Intensifiers are less efficient than direct drive pumps and the higher pressures that they create shorten the lifespan of high-cost consumable parts.
+Intensifier pumps use hydraulic oil to push a piston connected to a ceramic plunger, which in turn pushes against the water.
+Because the face area of the hydraulic piston is 20 to 30 times greater than the face area of the ceramic plunger, the plunger creates a water pressure that is 20 to 30 times greater than the pressure of the hydraulic oil.
+Intensifiers are the most commonly used type of waterjet pump, partly because intensifier pumps are capable of producing much higher pressures than direct drive pumps.
+Intensifiers are less efficient than direct drive pumps, and the higher pressures that they create shorten the lifespan of high-cost consumable parts.
 However, higher pressure directly translates to higher cut speeds and lower abrasive consumption, making hydraulic intensifiers a very viable option in many waterjet cutting applications.

-Direct drive pumps—also known as crankshaft pumps—feature a crankshaft and piston design similar to the design of an automobile engine.
+Direct drive pumps—also known as crankshaft pumps—feature a crankshaft and piston design similar to the layout of an automobile engine.
 An electric motor is used to drive a crankshaft connected to three or more reciprocating pistons which also use ceramic plungers to displace the water.
 In this way, a direct drive pump operates under the same basic principle as an intensifier pump, the only real difference being the method used to move the pistons.
-Direct drive pumps are inherently more efficient at turning power into pressure, losing much less energy in the form of wasted heat.
+Direct drive pumps are inherently more efficient at turning power into pressure, losing less energy in the form of wasted heat.
 However, they are limited to 60,000 psi, whereas intensifier pumps can produce pressures as high as 90,000 psi.
-In spite of this limitation, direct drive pumps remain popular and are preferred in some applications.
+Despite this limitation, direct-drive pumps remain popular and are preferred in some applications.

-One of the greatest advancements in waterjet cutting technology came with the introduction of dynamic taper compensation.
-Dynamic taper compensation solves the greatest drawback inherent to waterjet cutting—taper.
-The waterjet stream is a flexible tool, meaning that it is not rigid like a milling machine cutter or router bit, but rather has the ability to be deflected.
-As the waterjet stream cuts through the material, it fans out behind the leading edge of the stream, becoming much narrower on the exit side of the material.
-This narrowing of the stream produces a tapered cut which is usually considered undesirable.
-The higher the cut speed, the more the bottom of the stream drags behind the top, producing more taper.
+One advancement in waterjet cutting technology came with the introduction of taper compensation.
+Taper compensation corrects the greatest limitation in accuracy inherent to waterjet cutting.
+The waterjet stream is flexible—not rigid like a milling machine cutter or a saw blade—so it can be deflected.
+As the stream cuts down through the material, it fans out behind the leading edge of the stream, while narrowing in width.
+This narrowing of the stream produces an undesirable taper in the cut.
+The higher the cut speed, the more the bottom of the stream trails back and narrows, producing more taper.
 Additionally, faster cut speeds result in a rougher cut quality.
-As the stream becomes narrower and drags behind, it loses its energy and begins to waver, producing striations in the bottom edge of the cut.
+As the stream becomes narrower and fans backward, it loses its energy and begins to waver, producing striations in the bottom edge of the cut.

 Without taper compensation, the only way to reduce taper is to slow down the cut speed.
 The slower the cut speed, the less the stream deflects.
-Using this method to eliminate taper is very cost prohibitive because the part takes so much longer to cut, greatly increasing the inputs and the amount of time on the machine.
-Waterjet machines equipped with dynamic taper compensation utilize very complicated software programming to calculate exactly how much to tilt the head to completely eliminate taper.
-As the machine accelerates and decelerates, the head has to change its angle accordingly.
+Using this method to eliminate taper increases cost because the part takes much longer to cut, greatly increasing the inputs and the amount of time on the machine.
+However, this problem is solved in waterjet machines equipped with taper compensation by utilizing complex software programming to calculate exactly how much to tilt the head to eliminate taper on the part side of the cut.
+This leaves all of the taper on the scrap side of the cut.
+As the machine accelerates and/or changes direction, the head changes its angle accordingly.
 The best taper control systems also tilt the head forward to counteract the drag of the waterjet stream.
-Dynamic taper compensation takes all of the fine nuances of the waterjet cutting process into consideration, making it possible to cut parts both accurately and economically.
+Taper compensation takes the fine nuances of the waterjet cutting process into consideration, making it possible to cut parts both accurately and economically.

 5-Axis Waterjet Cutting

-Another major improvement in the world of waterjet cutting came with the advent of 5-axis waterjet technology.
-In reality, 5-axis waterjets have been around for quite a long time, but up until the last decade or so, they were very cumbersome machines that were much too complicated to be useful in a job shop.
-Their use was reserved for high production applications or extremely specialized parts, which can justify great amounts of programming time.
+Another improvement in the world of waterjet cutting came with the advent of 5-axis waterjet technology.
+Actually, 5-axis waterjets have been around for quite a long time, but up until 2010 or so they were too cumbersome and expensive to be useful in the job shop market.
+Their use was reserved for high-production applications or extremely specialized parts which could justify great amounts of programming time.

 Today, 5-axis waterjets are capable of taking a 3D model from CAD programs and creating a cut program within minutes.
-The actual setup and process can still be much more complicated than in regular 2D cutting, making it still a somewhat specialized process.
-Nevertheless, in many cases, 5-axis waterjets are able to produce parts quickly and cost-effectively that would be very costly and time consuming to produce using conventional machining methods.
+In order to do 5-axis cuts accurately, the setup and process are much more exacting than in regular 2-axis cutting, so it remains a specialized process.
+Nevertheless, in many cases 5-axis waterjets can produce parts quickly and cost-effectively that would be very costly and time-consuming to produce using conventional machining methods.